Znerf/mapreduce-eg/README.md

 ### Installation & Setup

-1. Then clone our repo
+1. In a terminal/command line, clone our repo
     - `git clone https://github.com/Znerf/mapreduce-eg.git`
-4. Start Docker Desktop
+4. Start Docker Desktop application
-5. cd to the repo, then run `docker-compose up -d`
+5. `cd` into the repo, then run `docker-compose up -d`
 6. Wait for the containers to boot up
 7. Copy our repo into the namemode server
-    - `cd` into to the parent directory that holds the mapreduce-eg folder
+    - `cd` into to the directory that holds the `mapreduce-eg` folder
     - run `docker cp mapreduce-eg namenode:/tmp`
 8. Enter the namenode server with `docker exec -it namenode bash`.
 This will give you the terminal for the server.
-9. cd into the `tmp/mapreduce` directory, run `bash setup.sh`
+9. cd into the `/tmp/mapreduce-eg` directory, run `bash setup.sh`
 9. Other (possibly) needed commands
-    - Run `hdfs dfs -mkdir -p /user/root`
+    - `hdfs dfs -mkdir -p /user/root`
-    - Run `hdfs dfs -mkdir /user/root/input`
+    - `hdfs dfs -mkdir /user/root/input`

 ### Executing (Word Count) Program

 Once you are ready to run the program, make sure you are still in the shell for the server and navigate to `/tmp/mapreduce-eg/count`

-`javac ValidateCount.java` to compile the validation program (will be precompiled in future).
+`javac ValidateCount.java` to compile the validation program.

 `java ValidateCount` to run

-The output should show that the hadoop job was completed successfully, then output the mapreduce word count result for all words in the test input text file.
+The output should show that the hadoop job was completed successfully, then output the mapreduce word count result for all words in the test input text file and a similarity score between the expected and actual output.

-It will also run a simple calculation to determine the percent match to the "groundtruth" numbers that were preliminarily calculated by this online tool https://design215.com/toolbox/wordlist.php

-All other cases are executable with java (commands below)
+All other cases are executable with python (commands below)

 ## Test datasets